gliderlabs/docker-consul/README.md

 	$ docker rm -f node2
 	$ docker run -d --name node2 -h node2 progrium/consul -server -join $JOIN_IP

 We now have a real cluster running on a single host.
-We haven't published any ports to access the cluster, but we can use that as an excuse to run a fourth agent node in "client" mode.
+We haven't published any ports to access the cluster, but we can use that as an excuse to run a fourth agent node in "client" mode (dropping the `-server`).
 This means it doesn't participate in the consensus quorum, but can still be used to interact with the cluster.
+It also means it doesn't need disk persistence.

 	$ docker run -d -p 8400:8400 -p 8500:8500 -p 8600:53/udp -h node4 progrium/consul -join $JOIN_IP